KongJustin/docs/services/Auto-Scaling/index.md

 {{site.data.keyword.autoscaling}} RESTful API provides an alternative way to manage {{site.data.keyword.autoscaling}} service beside the {{site.data.keyword.Bluemix_notm}} UI, and it also supports the scaling data retrieval and analysis.
 It provides similar functionalities, such as Creating a Policy and Getting the Scaling History, as in the {{site.data.keyword.Bluemix_notm}} UI with API.

 There are several key components in the {{site.data.keyword.autoscaling}} RESTful API to manage the {{site.data.keyword.autoscaling}} service: Authentication, EndPoint, app_id and API .
-After bound the {{site.data.keyword.autoscaling}} service with your application as specified in previous section, you can use them to manage you  {{site.data.keyword.autoscaling} service:
+After binding the {{site.data.keyword.autoscaling}} service with your application as specified in previous section, you can use them to manage your {{site.data.keyword.autoscaling} service:

 1. Authentication: for security purpose, in each request header of {{site.data.keyword.autoscaling}} RESTful API, a proper `AccessToken` obtained through CloudFoundry UAA procedure must be provided in the `Authorization` header to indicate required validation of the request.
 Failing to comply with this `AccessToken` results in a 401 Unauthorized response. `AccessToken`is a string credential used to access protected resources and represent an authorization issued to the client, see [User Account and Authentication - A note on Tokens](https://github.com/cloudfoundry/uaa/blob/master/docs/UAA-Tokens.md) for an introdution on `AccessToken` and Cloud Foundry UAA procedure.
 There are two ways you can get this `AccessToken` after you install the Cloud Foundry command line tool and logged into the {{site.data.keyword.Bluemix_notm}}:<ul><li>you can obtain this token through `cf oauth-token` command:
    ```